 Prerequisite(s): 100 level nursing courses and other non-nursing prerequisites designated on curricular pattern.
 (0-0, 0-8) Co-requisites: NURS 212 NURS 224 Evidence- Informed Practice (3 sem. hrs.)
-Introduction to concepts of evidence-informed nursing practice, including the use of research and research findings in nursing practice.
+This course introduces concepts of evidenceinformed nursing practice and its alignment with professional standards.
+Students develop research literacy skills to critically appraise research evidence across select methods.
+Related attitudes of inquiry, such as open-mindedness and curiosity, are emphasized.
 Co-requisite(s): Math 108 Prerequisite(s): 100 level nursing courses and other non-nursing prerequisites designated on curricular pattern.
 (0-0; 3-0) NURS 227 Global Health, Humanitarian and Christian Missions (3 sem. hrs.)
-This course focuses on global health, humanitarianism and Christian missions.
-Emphasis is on broad determinants of health of diverse populations, comparative healthcare systems and the role of the health care provider in mission and resource-constrained environments.
-Concepts of cultural context, sensitivity, awareness, knowledge, competence, and safety are emphasized with a focus on critical approaches to humanitarianism and Christian missions.
+This course focuses on global health, planetary health, health equity, humanitarianism and Christian missions, with implications for nursing and intersectoral care.
+Emphasis is on exploring past and current global health topics, such as global burden of disease, health systems strengthening, public and health policy, human rights, indigenous health, infectious diseases and global disasters.
 Prerequisite(s): NURS 100 level courses and other non-nursing prerequisites designated on curricular pattern.
 Permission to participate in this course may be granted on an individual basis for students from other disciplines or educational institutions.
 (0-0; 0-3) NURS 230 History of Nursing (3 sem. hrs.)
 This course examines the development of Canadian nursing over the past four centuries, with an emphasis on the 20th century.
 Based on an understanding of nursing as rooted in a Christian ethos of caring for strangers, this course critically explores the ways in which religion, politics, gender, race, economics, technology, culture, war, and epidemics have influenced the development of nursing both nationally and globally.
 NB: This course is an elective and is not offered every year.